mlanza/solomode/docs/categories.md

 # 2021 Solomode Line Up Categories
 [Solomode](./announcement-solomode.md) is divided into 6 separate categories, each scored separately.
-The solo modes submitted into these geeklists constitutes the contest's *line up*.
+The solo modes submitted into these geeklists constitutes the contest's *line up*

 Solo modes will be registered into the line up between **December 1** and **December 14, 2021** in preparation for Derby.